-The history of where we’ve been and the dreams of where we’re going have always been an important part of the shaping of who we have been and will become in Dublin, GA.
-In celebration of upcoming Black History Month, explore these 6 African American history sites in Dublin GA.
+The history of where we’ve been and the dreams of where we’re going have always been an important part of the shaping of who we have been and will become in Dublin GA.
+In celebration black history, explore these 5 African American history sites in Dublin GA.

 2. First African Baptist Church

 Capture a glimpse into the child that became a legend of the Civil Rights movement.
 On April 17, 1944, the Colored Elks Clubs of Georgia held their state convention at First African Baptist Church in Dublin and sponsored an essay contest.
 A 15 year old student at Booker T. Washington High School in Atlanta delivered a speech entitled The Negro and the Constitution.
 Little did the audience realize they were witnessing the first public speech by Dr. Martin Luther King, Jr. and the start of the Civil Rights Movement.

 Experience one child’s rise to greatness at Martin Luther King, Jr. Monument Park in Dublin GA.
 The park features a mural and a sculpture by Georgia artist Corey Barksdale with an audio box revealing four stories of the past, bringing the era of the Civil Rights Movement to life.

 Explore the peaceful public cemetery where Dublin African Americans were laid to rest during segregation.
 Cross the Creek Cemetery was established in 1906 and is the final resting place for many African American souls, many of which have names deeply rooted in Black History.